Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Rational coefficients

 Since we have $\delta(E_i)=1$ for any $i$ and since $\delta(E_{ij})=0$ if $i\neq j$, \Cref{delta(S),AM.t-adj} imply that the Artin motives $\omega^0 (p_i)_*\un_{E_i}$ and $ (p_{ij})_* \un_{E_{ij}}$ are $t_{hp}$-non-negative.
 Hence, we get $\omega^0p_*\un_E\geqslant_{hp} 0$ and that $\Hlh^0(\omega^0p_*\un_E)$ is the kernel of the map Hence, to finish the proof, it suffices to show that the kernel of the above map vanishes.

 Let The scheme $F_0$ is $0$-dimensional.
-Since we can work locally around $x$, we may assume that $F_0$ is either empty or the single point $x$ an that the image of any $E_{ij}$ through the map $p$ is $\{ x\}$.
+Since we can work locally around $x$, we may assume that $F_0$ is either empty or the single point $x$ and that the image of any $E_{ij}$ through the map $p$ is $\{ x\}$.

 Assume that the scheme $F_0$ is empty, then, the morphism $p$ is finite.
 Furthermore, for any index $i$ in $J$, the Artin motive $\un_{E_i}$ is in degree $1$ with respect to the perverse homotopy t-structure by \Cref{delta(S)}, therefore, the Artin motive $\Hlh^0(\omega^0 (p_i)_*\un_{E_i})$ vanishes.
 Thus, the motive $\Hlh^0(\omega^0p_*\un_E)$ vanishes.